John E. Fryer: Later life and death

 Fryer became a professor at Temple, both of psychiatry, and of family and community medicine.
 He specialized in the treatment of drug and alcohol addiction as well as in death and bereavement.
 Later in his career, he began treating gay men with AIDS who were dying, seeing them in his home office rather than in his practice at Temple, for reasons of patient confidentiality.
 He was involved in setting up Physicians in Transition, Temple's Family Life Development Center, the APA International Work Group on Death, Dying, and Bereavement, and the Philadelphia AIDS Task Force.
 In 1980, at the behest of Dame Cicely Saunders, founder of London's St. Christopher's Hospice, he took a sabbatical from Temple and helped to restructure the education department of the hospice.
 Fryer retired from Temple in 2000.

 In 2002, it was reported that Fryer had accepted a position at a hospital in the Northern Territory of Australia, but he never took up that post.

 Fryer also was a musician, playing the organ.
 For thirty years he was the choirmaster of St. Peter's Church in the Germantown neighborhood of Philadelphia where he lived.
 He also played the organ for Temple University graduations.

 Toward the end of his life, Fryer was being treated for diabetes and pulmonary sarcoidosis, but he eventually died from gastrointestinal bleeding and aspiration pneumonia in 2003.

 Awards and honors

-Fryer received a "Distinguished Alumnus" award from Vanderbilt University in 2002, and in that same year he was awarded a Distinguished Service Award from the Association of Gay and Lesbian Psychiatrists (AGLP), now the Association of LGBTQ Psychiatrists.
+Fryer received a "Distinguished Alumnus" award (Recognizing alumni who have made significant achievements in their careers and service to the university) from Vanderbilt University in 2002, and in that same year he was awarded a Distinguished Service Award from the Association of Gay and Lesbian Psychiatrists (AGLP), now the Association of LGBTQ Psychiatrists.

+After his death, his alma mater, Transylvania University, honored Fryer with a fund that honors his legacy by working to protect the rights and well-being of students who come from marginalized groups.

 After Fryer’s death in 2003, the Association of Gay and Lesbian Psychiatrists, along with the American Psychiatric Association, endowed the APA "John E. Fryer, M.D.
 Award" in his memory, to honor a person whose work has contributed to the mental health of sexual minorities.
 The award includes both giving a lecture at the fall conference of the ALGP and an honorarium.
 The first two recipients of the award, in 2006, were Barbara Gittings and Frank Kameny.

 On October 3, 2017, a historical marker was unveiled in Philadelphia in the Gayborhood, across the street from the Historical Society.
 It reads: